A Modular Deep Learning Pipeline for Galaxy-Scale Strong Gravitational Lens Detection and Modeling

-We adopted the VIB approach described in Section~\ref{sec:regression_theory} for lens detection.
-The encoder in the VIB model consists of $6$ convolutional layers with batch normalization between each of the layers, with the output from the last layer corresponding to twice the latent dimension (to model the mean and standard deviation) of the latent space, which is modeled as a 10-dimensional Gaussian distribution.
-We used factorial normalizing flow (FNF) on top of this as a flexible prior, where each dimension is a normalizing flow of depth 32.
-The FNF can fit multimodal distributions, and so it is ideal for the classification module.
-The decoder, on the other hand, consists of four fully connected neural network layers that takes a 10-dimensional input from the latent space to a Bernoulli distribution with a logits parameterization for the binary class prediction.
-The hyperparameters in the model closely follow those in ~\cite{chen2018isolating} (learning rate of $1e-3$ and batch size of 2048, as we adopted the weighted minibatches approach) except that the number of epochs and $\beta$ terms were set to $300$ and $0.5$, respectively, based on an empirical study.
-A thorough hyperparameter search will be considered in future work.
+As discussed in Section~\ref{sec:lens_detection_pipe}, we adopted the VIB approach for lens detection.
+The encoder in the VIB model consists of $6$ convolutional layers with batch normalization between each of the layers, with the output of the last layer corresponding to twice the latent dimension (to model the mean and standard deviation) of the latent space, which is modeled as 10-dimensional mean field Gaussian distribution.
+We used factorial normalizing flow (FNF)~\cite{chen2018isolating} on top of this as a flexible prior, where each dimension is a normalizing flow of depth 32.
+The FNF can fit multimodal distributions and is therefore ideal for the classification module.
+The decoder, on the other hand, consists of four fully connected neural network layers that take a 10-dimensional input from the latent space to a Bernoulli distribution with a logit parameterization for the binary class prediction.
+The hyperparameters in the model closely follow those of ~\cite{chen2018isolating} (learning rate of $1e-3$ and batch size of 2048, as we adopted minibatch-weighted sampling from~\cite{chen2018isolating}) except that the number of epochs and $\beta$ terms from Equation~\ref{eq:elbo} were set at $300$ and $0.5$, respectively, based on a simple grid search on both these parameters.

-As a comparison, we also trained a ResNet50 model with a batch size of 512 (the maximum batch size that we could fit in Tesla V100 GPU memory) and $150$ epochs (since we saw that the model converged and was not improving) with rest of the hyperparameters matching the VIB model.